Opportunities for probing $U(1)_{T3R}$ with light mediators: Conclusion

 Moreover, excellent detection prospects also lie with experiments such as NA64$\mu$ and LDMX-M${}^3$, in which a muon beam is collided with a target, and one searches for invisible decays.
 These experiments can probe the entirety of currently available parameter space in which the $\phi'$ or $A'$ decay invisibly, including the parameter space region $m_{A'} \lesssim 30\mev$.
 The searches for dark photon at the neutrino experiments are however complimentary to the searches at NA64$\mu$ and LDMX-M${}^3$ since the former investigates the appearance of dark matter/sterile neutrinos at the detector compared to the disappearance searches at the latter facilities.
 Belle-II can also probe models with $m_{A'} \gtrsim 30\mev$.

 If the dark photon or dark Higgs decay largely to visible states, then the best prospects lie with beam experiments which search for visible decays in a distant detector, such as FASER, SeaQuest, and SHiP.
 These models provide excellent detection prospects, provided the mediating particle has a decay length long enough to reach the detector.
-As such, these experiments will have difficulty in seeing the dark Higgs, but can probe dark photons in the ${\cal O}(1-100~\mev)$ range, though there is still open parameter space at relatively large dark photon mass which these upcoming experiments cannot probe.
-However, if $A'$ decays primarily to visible states, then even modestly increasing $V$ to 30 GeV would result in the entire allowed parameter space being ruled out by these experiments.
+These experiments can probe dark photons in the ${\cal O}(1-100~\mev)$ range, though there is still open parameter space at relatively large dark photon mass which these upcoming experiments cannot probe.

 Cosmological and astrophysical observables can also play an important role.
-These constraints are espeically interesting because, even for arbitrarily small gauge coupling, the longitudinal polarization of the dark photon has a large coupling to muons.
+These constraints are especially interesting because, even for arbitrarily small gauge coupling, the longitudinal polarization of the dark photon has a large coupling to muons.
 In particular, if the Universe reheats to a temperature greater than ${\cal O}(100\mev)$, then the entire parameter space with $m_{\phi', A'} \lesssim 1\mev$ can be ruled out.
-Similarly, observations of SN1987A can rule all currently allowed scenarios for which the dominant decay of either $\phi'$ or $A'$ is dark matter or sterile neutrinos, though these supernovae constraints are subject to large systematic uncertainties, and can be weakened by chameleon effects, or other features of a more complicated dark sector.
+Similarly, observations of SN1987A can rule out scenarios in either $m_{\phi', A'} \lesssim 10\mev$, and has a dominant decay to dark matter or sterile neutrinos, though these supernovae constraints are subject to large systematic uncertainties, and can be weakened by chameleon effects, or other features of a more complicated dark sector.

 We see that there is a rich and interesting phenomenology associated with scenarios in which light right-handed SM fermions are charged under a new gauge group, $U(1)_{T3R}$, with low-mass mediators.
 This scenario is tightly constrained, yet there are still unexplored regions of parameter space.